Meet Dr. Bynum

-Anastasia D. Monzone, PA-C
+Anastasia D. Monzone | PA-C

-Anastasia was born in England and grew up in Michigan and is a member of the Joint Implant team.
+Anastasia was born in England and grew up in Michigan, and is now a member of the Joint Implant team.
 Anastasia’s primary practice is assisting Dr. Bynum during office hours and in surgery.
 In her free time, she enjoys spending time with her friends and family, taking her dogs to the beach, and enjoying the outdoors.